-While the generation of microseisms by ocean waves is well understood, it is not entirely clear how the band-limited storm-generated surf can be related to infragravity waves and the generation of low-frequency Rayleigh waves.
-Infragravity wave generation involves non-linear wave-wave interactions on the shelf (e.g Galagher, 1971; Webb, 1998; Tanimoto, 2005).
-Rhie and Romanowicz not only observed hum excitations along the West coast of North America where the infragravity waves were originally generated but also along the North Pacific rim after the waves apparently traveled there and dissipated.
-The timing was found to be consistent with the propagation speed of \sim 200 m/s for infragravity waves in the open ocean.
-Whether the processes invoked to explain the observations from two large winter storms are representative for everyday hum excitation remains to be seen.
-If infragravity waves are capable of exciting the hum to observable levels after crossing entire ocean basins, that may explain why previous attempts at locating the source regions of the hum produced only very diffuse maps.
+Infragravity-wave generation is most efficient on the continental shelf and involves nonlinear wave-wave interactions (e.g., Galagher, 1971; Tanimoto, 2005; Webb, 1998).
+Rhie and Romanowicz (2006) observed hum excitations not only along the west coast of North America, where the infragravity waves were originally generated, but also along the North Pacific Rim after the waves apparently traveled there and dissipated.
+The timing was found to be consistent with the propagation speed of $\sim 200 \text{ ms}^{-1}$ for infragravity waves in the open ocean.
+If infragravity waves are capable of exciting the hum to observable levels after crossing entire ocean basins, this may explain why previous attempts at locating the source